JL72005/MIT_RAICA_WhatIsAI_DataViz/README.md

 ### tag_freq.csv
 This csv file contains a list of all of the tags, the counts for each of them, and the percentage each tag takes up out of the total tags given for all 150 observations (351)

-### updated_qualitative_coding_with_extra_columns.csv
-This csv file contains the 151 responses and tags for each response separated out by column.

 ### v7final.R
 This is the other data visualization that plots seven student responses to the question over five administrations.
 The dashboard is composed of two parts: